sachdh-anand/promptweaver-agent/README.md

 A: Place `.md` or `.pdf` files in the `knowledge/` directory.

 **Q: What if I encounter an error?**
-A: Check the logs or open an issue on GitHub.
+A: Check the logs in the `logs/` directory or open an issue on GitHub.

 ---